oss-generic/process/docs/HowToGuides.md

 1. Push your master branch to your fork (if you are creating PRs using a fork).

 1. Sync your branch with the `master` branch.
 This can be done in two ways:
-   1. Merge `master` to your branch (this option is recommended for new contributors).
+   1. Merge `master` to your branch (recommended option for new contributors).
-   2. Rebase the PR branch on the `master` branch (this option is recommended for experienced contributors).
+   1. Rebase the PR branch on the `master` branch (recommended option for experienced contributors).

 ### Implement big features using long-lived feature branches